Women's Health Insider

 So women go on buying pads.
 Cancelling plans.
 Waking at 3am.
 Watching their lives get smaller, year by year, because they have been told this is simply what getting older feels like.

 It is not what getting older feels like.
-It is what a dry bladder feels like.
-And a dry bladder, given the right support, can heal.
+It is what a jumpy bladder feels like.
+And a jumpy bladder, given the right support, can settle.